-The 'dry' weight of a homologated motorcycle is defined as the total weight of the empty motorcycle as produced by the manufacturer (after removal of fuel, vehicle number plate, tools and main stand when fitted but with oil and radiator liquid at prescribed level).
-To confirm the 'dry' weight a minimum of three (3) motorcycles are weighed and compared.
-The result is rounded off to the nearest digit.
+The 'dry weight' of a homologated motorcycle is defined as the total weight of the motorcycle as produced by the manufacturer (after removal of fuel, vehicle number plate, tools, main stand and side stand when fitted, but with oil and radiator liquid at prescribed levels).
+To confirm the 'dry weight' a minimum of three (3) motorcycles will be weighed and compared.
+The result will be rounded off to the nearest digit.